MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-dynamics-portal.md

 ---
-title: Create a Dynamics 365 portal in PowerApps | Microsoft Docs
+title: Create a Dynamics 365 for Customer Engagement portal in PowerApps | Microsoft Docs
-description: Instructions to create a Dynamics 365 portal in PowerApps.
+description: Instructions to create a Dynamics 365 for Customer Engagement portal in PowerApps.
 author: sbmjais
 manager: shujoshi
 ms.service: powerapps